 From Another Institution

-Students may transfer a maximum of 75 percent of the credits required for a Douglas College diploma, certificate or citation.
+- Students may transfer a portion of the credits required for a Douglas College diploma or certificate.
 Transfer credits are entered on a student's permanent record.

 To Another Institution